 *For activities prior to 2005, contact us.

 Maintenance Activities must be done consistently to keep the Flood Control System working properly.
 Dams and channels must be mowed annually to manage woody growth, and provide access to allow for equipment and inspections.
-Visit Mowing the Dams project to see a recent example of maintenance.
+Visit our Structure 13R project to see a recent example of maintenance.

 When the Chippewa channel was constructed, nearly 500 pipe structures were installed.
 These structures used corrugated metal pipes (CMP), which vary in diameter and length, and are an integral part of the System as they move runoff water safely into the channel.
 The CMP pipes have exceeded their lifespan and are being systematically replaced with superior quality pipe, such as high density polypropylene (HDPP) or high density polyethylene (HDPE).
 These new pipes are intended to last for many decades.